-On arrival please report to reception before unloading the horse as there are consent forms to sign.
+On arrival, please report to reception before unloading the horse to sign any consent forms.
 Please read through the information and if you have any questions please contact one of our branches.

 If you think you are running late, please let us know.

 - What to bring